 Jack Rosenthal being the driving force behind Spacex toys, I've tried to look into his life as well over the years.
 Starting with trying to find the man himself after being told about him by Richard Lines in mid-2000, hoping he'd still be alive.
-But try as I might, I sadly never did.
+I sadly never did, but it wasn't from lack of trying.

 I live on the wrong side of the English Channel, so had to try and find things by internet, e-mail and telephone.
-The addresses for Jack Rosenthal I only found much later and didn't yield anything - and I did try local estate agents f ex. hoping to discover where he moved next.
-Directory Enquiries had nothing and even a few synagogues in North London that I tried couldn't help either.
 A relatively young internet didn't have anything, other than showing there are other people with his name such as the famous late playwright; Companies House revealed a handful of similarly-named companies but not the one I was after.
 Other collectors proved a blank as well; the only facts known at the time being largely derived from a single merchandising supplement to a contemporary toy trade magazine (1), which did at least include the only known published portrait of him (above).

 Jack and Esther Rosenthal had three daughters.
-Hilary, born December 1941 in Poplar; Ruth, born December 1947 in Stoke Newington; and Suzanne, born June 1960 in Romford (all those places are districts in Eastern London).
-Hilary may have become a textile designer (5); Ruth may have become an accountant, Labour activist and married a (now former) Labour MP (6).
+Hilary, born late 1941 in Poplar; Ruth, born late 1947 in Stoke Newington; and Suzanne, born Spring 1960 in Romford (all those places are districts in Eastern London).
+Hilary became a textile designer (5), Suzanne became a journalist, while Ruth started out in accounting before continuing her career in IT (6).

 J. Rosenthal (Toys) Ltd.

-It was also Shackleton's idea to buy a majority share in Jack Rosenthal's company, which happened in July 1965 (10).
-Shackleton had discussed the idea with ATV financial director Jack Gill (Anderson's various companies having been bought by Lew Grade's ATV empire in December 1962 (11)) and arrived at a price of £55,000.
+The next major development was Keith Shackleton's idea for AP Films to buy a majority share in Jack Rosenthal's company, which happened in July 1965 (13).
+Shackleton had discussed the idea with ATV financial director Jack Gill (Anderson's various companies having been bought by Lew Grade's ATV empire in December 1962 (14)) and arrived at a price of £55,000.
 However, subsequent negotiations by ATV deputy managing director Robin Gill (no relation to Jack Gill apparently) ended up costing twice as much because Rosenthal was paid based on performance, which was substantial once the Thunderbirds toys came along.

 As a consequence of this acquisition, both Gerry Anderson and Keith Shackleton became directors of J. Rosenthal (Toys) Ltd, as is evident from a list dated 31 August 1966 (see Documents below).
 It may be assumed that four of the other directors listed, Eric Hofmeister, Isaac Berg, Robert Hearn and Howard Silver, were already partners since the company was founded, having the "other occupation" of Toy Factor like Jack Rosenthal himself.
 The fifth was Jack Gill representing ATV (an addendum to the list shows he also held a good dozen other directorships in various ATV companies), who would also have come in later with Anderson and Shackleton.